Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 8 - Changelog
 ============================================================================
+xx-jan-2012 version 0.1.6 by Thijs Schreijer
+         UPnP handler update to fix endless loop in re-requesting announcements when a device leaves before being completely announced.
 28-dec-2011 version 0.1.5 by Thijs Schreijer
          The UPnP handler had a very subtle bug that could in sporadic cases prevent a device from being announced in Girder.
 Fixed.